-Incentive Measures 16 Brief Description Rationale for Measure Total first year costs after initial hospitalization have been found on average to be three times higher for late preterm infants (>37weeks, <39 weeks) than for full-term infants.
-21 This measure will help inform the quality improvement focus area: improving perinatal and maternity care.
+Incentive Measures Brief Description Rationale for Measure and the need for CPR.
+Additionally, babies born earlier average more visits during the first year of life compared to full-term babies (nine visits versus six, respectively).
+Total first year costs after initial hospitalization have been found on average to be three times higher for late preterm infants (>37weeks, <39 weeks) than for full-term infants.
+This measure will help inform the quality improvement focus area: improving perinatal and maternity care.
 Developmental screening by 36 months The percentage of children with documentation that they were screened for risk of developmental, behavioral and social delays using a standardized screening tool in the 12 months preceding their first, second or third birthday.
 Oregon's baseline for developmental screening by 36 months is 19.6%.
 National survey for children's health indicates a range of 9% - 52% for developmental screening rates across the country.
 52% was the highest performing state in the nation.
 Early developmental delays are often not identified until kindergarten entry or later - well beyond the period in which early intervention is most effective.
 Early identification and treatment of developmental delays leads to improved outcomes and reduced costs.
-This measure will help inform the quality improvement focus area: improving primary care for all populations.
-Adolescent well care visits The percentage of enrolled members age 12-21 who had at least on comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-Oregon's baseline for adolescent well care visits is 26.3% (2010), well below the 25 th percentile nationally of 39.7% (2011 Medicaid National Benchmark) and lower than the general population (in 2011, just over half of Oregon's 8 th and 11 th graders reported a well care visit in the past year - Oregon Healthy Teens).
-Youth who can easily access developmentally appropriate,